ijuliie/personal-portfolio/README.md

 https://ijuliie.github.io/personal-portfolio/

 ### Overview
-This project was created to be my portfolio and show my technical skills.
+This project was created to be my portfolio and show some of my current technical skills.

 ### Motivation
 This project was originally assigned by my school General Assembly.
 It was a project to test our skills and showed what we've learned so far from the first two weeks, which was HTML, CSS, and Javascript.
 It will now be constantly updated as I learn more and more throughout this course.